ARMmbed/uvisor/docs/api/QUICKSTART.md

 > **Note**: In this model a call to `NVIC_SetVector` must always happen before an IRQ state is changed.
 In platforms that don't relocate the interrupt vector table such a call might be originally absent and must be added to work with uVisor.

-For more information on the uVisor APIs, checkout the [uVisor API documentation](API.md) document.
+For more information on the uVisor APIs, see the [uVisor API documentation](API.md) document.

 ### The *main box* ACLs